-10-48-280 Telephone - Phone allowance for PW Director.
+10-48-280 Telephone - Phone allowance for the Public Works Director.

-10-48-300 Memberships & Dues - These are funds for the Public Works director to participate in the American Society of Civil Engineers and the American Public Works Association.
+10-48-300 Memberships & Dues - These are funds for the Public Works Director to participate in the American Society of Civil Engineers and the American Public Works Association.

 10-48-310 Professional Services - These funds are for professional services other than legal or engineering.